The David Ulrich HR model is used by big, customer-focused companies around the world to improve efficiency and efficacy in their HR departments.

 Strategic Partner.
 The Strategic Partner is there to help manage the development and growth of the workforce.
 They look to the customer to see what they could make better, and they review the systems and processes that might help to deliver what the customer wants and needs more efficiently.

 Employee Champion.
-The Employee Champion aids employees to speak up and to ensure they feel heard and respected at work.
-They support the delivery of processes and practicalities that ensure safeguarding, and they can also help to make sure the company's people are happier and healthier, which is of huge overall benefit to the organisation.
+The Employee Champion aids employees to speak up and ensures they feel heard and respected at work.
+They support the delivery of processes and practicalities that ensure safeguarding, and they can also help to make sure the company's people are happier and healthier, which is of huge overall benefit to the organization.

 This sets up the framework for a high-functioning HR department and clearly defines which roles should be focused on people and processes.
 Within those roles, it states whether each individual should be looking at operational or strategic planning.